qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 - start with a negative case (zit in [0, 1, N])
 - (new) Composed Method, for tests / everything at same level of abstraction
 - (new) factor out support code (not necessarily all common code, sometimes we need to re-tell a story)
-- What is a heuristic
  - http://wirfs-brock.com/blog/2019/03/20/growing-your-personal-design-heuristics/
+- (new) the need for speed - why tests should be fast (see tests should be independent, what is a unit test, focus on relevant data)

 **Other**
 V [TDD still relevant in 2021](https://www.qwan.eu/2021/06/24/tdd-still-relevant-in-2021.html)